icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 ### Code Analysis

 * [angular-compiler-output](https://github.com/JeanMeche/angular-compiler-output) - See the JS output of the Angular compiler for a given Angular template.
+* [angular-doctor](https://github.com/antonygiomarxdev/angular-doctor) - Scans your project for Angular-specific lint issues and dead code, then produces a 0–100 health score plus actionable diagnostics.
 * [compuse](https://github.com/jakub-hajduk/compuse) - Analyze Angular component usage across your codebase with a unified API for extracting usage insights.
 * [ng-di-graph](https://github.com/m-yoshiro/ng-di-graph) - A command-line tool that analyzes Angular TypeScript codebases to extract dependency injection relationships.
 * [ng-lens](https://github.com/MerrittMelker/ng-lens) - A Node.js tool that uses `ts-morph` to analyze Angular components and detect service usage patterns from any API library.